CharlesAverill/satyrn/README.md

 ## Setup
 - Run `python -m pip install satyrn-python`
-- Run `satyrn` in your terminal to open the SLI (satyrn command line)
+- Run `satyrn` in your terminal to open the Satyrn CLI

 ## Commands
 * `quit` - Quits out of interpreter